 Returning to the point I made at the outset, remember that when exchanging red envelopes at Chinese New Year, it’s the relationship that counts most.
 As with Western gift giving, red envelopes are a way to bring your nearest and dearest closer to you during the most important time of the year.

+Your turn!
 Do you have any tips for exchanging red envelopes during Chinese New Year?
-Please add them below!
+I’d love to hear from you in the comments section below!